DorisWarren/zagat/README.md

 ### Description

-**JavaScript Week 4** Rebuild of [Zagat](https://www.zagat.com/portland)Website using Angular CLI version 1.6.5 structural framework, Firebase database and Google Maps API .
+**JavaScript Week 4** Rebuild of [Zagat](https://www.zagat.com/portland) Website using Angular CLI version 1.6.5 structural framework, Firebase Database and Google Maps API .

 ### Setup | Installation Requirements
-* _Clone this repository from Github [Zagat Github](https://github.com/DorisWarren/zagat)._
+* _Clone this repository from Github [Zagat](https://github.com/DorisWarren/zagat)._
 * _Navigate to project from command line._
   * _$ cd Zagat_
 * _On command line enter the following_
   * _$ npm Install_
-  * _$ ng serve --open, command will launch the server automatically to your browser, showing you a live site on (http://localhost:4200/)._
+  * _$ ng serve --open, command will launch the server automatically to your browser, showing you a live site on 'http://localhost:4200/'._
 * _Application requires API key._
   * _Instructions_
     *  _Create a file named .env in root directory_